cmahnke/projektemacher/content/about/index.en.md

 # Colophon

 This page(s) have been generated with [Hugo](https://gohugo.io/).
-The Theme is a customized version of [Coder](https://github.com/luizdepra/hugo-coder).
+The theme is a customized version of [Coder](https://github.com/luizdepra/hugo-coder).
 The fonts used are [Lato] (http://www.latofonts.com/) for the headings and [Lora] (https://github.com/cyrealtype/Lora-Cyrillic) for the other elements.

 The following JavaScript and CSS frameworks are used:
 * [jQuery](https://jquery.com/)